Master of Science in Anatomy Program

 Program Application Process

-Application to the Master of Science in Anatomy program is accepted through the online application system on the DMU website.
+Application to the Master of Science in Anatomy program is accepted through the DMU website and The Centralized Application Service for Postbaccalaureate Programs (PostBacCAS).
 Applicants are expected to demonstrate a superior ability in the biological and chemical sciences throughout their undergraduate and graduate course work and standardized test results.
-Three letters of recommendation are required and are used to assess a candidate’s potential for graduate study.
+In addition, three letters of recommendation are required to complete the file prior to review by the Admission Committee.

 Detailed information regarding the process can be found on the MSA Program Admissions website.